Walk 126: Grafton Underwood & Warkton Circular

 Walk straight across the field to another metal gate.
 The sheep did move eventually!

-22. Once again the route remains straight, heading towards the gap to the right of the large tree (the path drops down to it)…
+22. Once again the route remains straight, heading towards the right of the large tree in the picture below (the path drops down to it)…

 Cross the gap & walk straight up the hill keeping the hedge on your left